 Autophagy and the ubiquitin-proteasome system (UPS) are the two major pathways responsible for protein degradation and maintenance of cellular homeostasis.
 They consist of well-controlled, selective mechanisms for intracellular protein degradation and turnover.
 New understanding of the role and molecular mechanisms involved in the dysregulation of autophagy and ubiquitin pathways has revealed its underlying role in cancer, CNS, immunology and other diseases.
 However, the diversity of substrates and the multi-step processes involved, make it difficult to target these pathways for therapeutic intervention.
 In recent years, the development of high-quality chemical probes, small molecule modulators, assays and screening platforms have helped identify novel autophagy and ubiquitin targets for drug discovery.
 Cambridge Healthtech Institute’s conference on Emerging Ubiquitin and Autophagy Targets will bring together a diverse group of chemists and biologists to discuss the promise and challenges in this area of research.
 This conference will be followed by one that focuses exclusively on targeted protein degradation using proteolysis-targeting chimeric molecules (PROTACs) and other molecular entities for hijacking the ubiquitin system.

-Probes and Assays to Discover E3 Ligase Inhibitors, Activators, and Protein Degraders
+8:10 New Technologies to Discover E3 Ligase Inhibitors, Activators, Hijackers

 Alexander Statsyuk, PhD, Assistant Professor, Department of Pharmacological and Pharmaceutical Sciences, University of Houston